danielpalstra/docker-activemq-mcollective/README.md

 # ActiveMQ

-Bron voor ActiveMQ Docker image: https://github.com/rmohr/docker-activemq Voorbeeld voor network of brokers configuratie: https://github.com/apache/activemq/blob/master/assembly/src/release/examples/conf/activemq-static-network-broker2.xml
-Network of brokers configuratie: http://activemq.apache.org/networks-of-brokers.html
+Testing a network of brokers of ActiveMQ with MCollective.
+Docker is used to test the scale of MCollective server instances.

 ## Compose files

-Compsoe files are split so building and local testing is seperated from running the activemq broker network.
+Compose files are split so building and local testing is seperated from running the activemq broker network.

 `docker-compose.yml`

 Contains the "master/slave" activemq broker network.
-Can be used in Rancher as well.
+Also contains MCollective to test ActiveMQ at scale.
+The compose file can be used in Rancher as well.

 `development.yml`

 Contains the definitions to build the activemq and mcollective images so they can be used in any orchestration tool (like Rancher). `development.yml` can also be used to test/ debug locally since it mounts the config files.

-`clients.yml`
+`consumer.yml`

-Contains MCollective to test the network of activemq brokers
+Contains a ruby stomp client to test the network of activemq brokers

 ## Testing